Allyn69/pydar/README.md

 Live flight tracking terminal app written in Python.
 All you need to provide is a point from which you want to observe.
 Relax and observe planes above your head!

+Each plane is represented by it's ICAO call name and it's trajetory.

 ![pydar](pydar.png)

 ## Getting Started